Corporate governance

 STAKEHOLDER AND SOCIAL RESPONSIBILITIES

-All stakeholders are engaged on a regular basis, whether formally or informally.
-Two-way communication ensures that healthy and transparent. relationships, built on trust and integrity, are maintained with all stakeholders.
-The Company is committed to “doing what we say we are going to do” and show commitment towards delivering high-performance outcomes portraying an image of professionalism.
+The Company acknowledges the importance of the workforce and the related environmental and social needs.
+The Company follows the principles of good corporate citizenship and engages on a regular basis with all stakeholders.
+Two-way communication ensures that healthy and transparent relationships, built on trust and integrity, are maintained.
+The Company is committed to “doing what we say we are going to do” and show commitment towards delivering positive and value adding outcomes portraying an image of professionalism.

 Please refer to our ESG report for more details on the various engagements with our employees and communities in which the Company operates.